-In addition, we will report differences in the "ideation" sub-measure of the writing self-efficacy measure as an additional secondary outcome measure.
-This measure was jointly chosen with the RSA and allows us to address secondary research question 2 on "idea generation".
-This uses the first five questions of the writing self-efficacy measure and, as such, possible scores range from 5-25 for each child.
+The logic model also predicts increased creativity in the pupils who have participated in their programme.
+To explore this, we will report differences in the "ideation" sub-measure of the writing self-efficacy measure as an additional secondary outcome measure.
+This measure was jointly chosen with RSA and allows us to address our third research question on "idea generation".